manifesting-ba/retail-project/README.md

   - Data for January 2025 is incomplete and may distort trends or monthly comparisons.
 It should be excluded from time-based analysis unless specifically accounted for.
 - Synthetic Data:
   - The dataset is artificially generated for analysis purposes.
 While it mimics real-world structures and distributions, it may not fully reflect actual customer behavior, seasonality, or market dynamics.
+## 🔧 Tools used
+- SQL for data cleaning and exploration
+- Tableau for visualization
 ## 🧹 Data cleaning
 The data cleaning process was performed using SQL, and the full set of queries can be found in [data_cleaning.sql](data_cleaning.sql) .
 Key steps included: